RishiSujith/SG-1_DC_Project/README.md

 Dataset : https://data.mendeley.com/datasets/8fmvr9m98w/3<br>
 All the datasets you will need to train the models will be available in this website.
 You can also refer to the .py files on that page for loading the data once its downloaded.

-<h2>Task 1: Spatial Feature Learning (Static CNN) - Deadline :  2nd March<br></h2>
+<h2>Task 1: Spatial Feature Learning (Static CNN)<br></h2>
+**Deadline:** 2nd March
-* Goal: Train a custom CNN model to recognize the 26 static ASL letters from individual images.
+- **Goal:** Train a custom CNN model to recognize the 26 static ASL letters from individual images.
-* Dataset: Use SignAlphaSet.zip.
+- ** Dataset:** Use SignAlphaSet.zip.
-* Action: Train a custom CNN with classifies the image into one of the 26 letters.
+- ** Action:** Train a custom CNN with classifies the image into one of the 26 letters.
 Feel free to use any existing architectures, but code it from scratch using PyTorch.
 But experiment with different kernels, block sizes and other parameters.
 Also ensure that your model doesn’t overfit, so make sure to keep a train validation split and judge accordingly.
 This would be the base of the entire model, so try to get some good accuracies.
-* Output: Save the weights and push that file along with your model code to your branch.
+- ** Output:** Save the weights and push that file along with your model code to your branch.

 <h2>Task 2: Temporal Sequence Learning (LSTM) - Deadline :  9th March<br></h2>
 * Goal: Incorporate temporal knowledge with LSTMs.